eterX/challenge/SoW.md

 2. Deliverables:

     1. This SoW, agreed by all the stakeholders
     2. Documentation, launchfiles, source code and binaries for the entire system
     3. Public Github.com repository
     4. Demonstration meeting: a 30 minutes presentation on Client’s premises for the entire system
     5. Retrospection Meeting: 30 minutes interview presenting details of the product, the process, tools.

 ## Stakeholders

 -   Client: the project owner
--   Monitor: a person on the Client’s organization
+-   Product Owner: a person on the Client’s organization
+-   Monitor: role on the Client’s organization
--   Operator: a person on the Client’s organization
+-   Operator: role on the Client’s organization
 -   Contractor: the MVP contractor

 ## Period of performance